sagifogel/file-appender/README.md

 ```

 You can also call an overloaded version of `start` which contains another parameter of type Map.<br/>
-The map should be used to change the default configuration file if needed.
+The map should be used to change the default configuration file, if needed.

 ```erlang
 Pid = file_appender.start("{absolute path of the file}", #{ conf => "{other confg absolute file path}" }).